jonobr1/two.js/wiki/documentation/shapes/polygon/README.md

-A list of properties that are on every {@link Two.Polygon}.
+A list of properties that are on every [Two.Polygon](/documentation/polygon).